sergiomrebelo/metamorphosis/README.md

 The online gallery collecting the developed posters is accessible at [cdv.dei.uc.pt/2021/metamorphosis](https://cdv.dei.uc.pt/2021/metamorphosis).

-Metamorphosis is a work-in-progress project.
+_Metamorphosis_ is a work-in-progress project.
 This way, some code optimisations and debugging may be necessary.
 Feel free to use and modify the code.
 Let us know if you have any issues or suggestions.

 #### Repository structure

 - `imgs` some screenshots of the project's setup and posters.
-- `src` source code of the project.
+- `src` source code of the developed posters.

 ## Installation